 Simply said, the nutritional value of foods tells you how much energy the food contains as well as which nutritional molecules are present in the food and how much.
 In reality, it’s nothing more than food chemistry & chemical analysis: you determine which molecules are present and how many.

 By looking into the nutritional value consumers will be able to determine how much energy is in their food but also which nutrients are present.
-Typical nutritients mentioned in a nutritional value are the proteins, carbohydrates, fats, vitamins and minerals.
+Typical nutrients mentioned in a nutritional value are proteins, carbohydrates, fats, vitamins and minerals.

-Within the European Union there is legislation stating how and when the nutritional value should be labelled on food products.
-The labelling is regulated through the EU 1169/2011 directive.
-This is a very extensive piece of regulation on how food products should be labelled.
-The regulation defines things such as the name of products (you’re not allowed to call something ‘strawberry yoghurt’ if there’s no strawberries in there for instance), but also weight, shelf life dates, etc.
+Within the European Union there is legislation stating how and when the nutritional value should be labeled on food products.
+The labeling is regulated through the EU 1169/2011 directive.
+This is a very extensive piece of regulation on how food products should be labeled.
+The regulation defines things such as the name of products (e.g. you’re not allowed to call something ‘strawberry yogurt’ if it contains no strawberries), but also weight, shelf life dates, etc.

-It also describes the nutrition labelling.
+It also describes the nutrition labeling.
 It describes which nutritional values have to be on the label, how they have to be determined, etc.

 Once a manufacturer knows which data has to be put on a label it is time to determine the values for the label.
 So let’s dig into how these numbers are determined, starting with the energy content.